 We have several products, but our focus is primarily Canadian fantasy fiction.

 Together, our team hopes to provide you with quality reading material for coffee breaks and bedtime.
 Well, actually, any time you like to read.

 My fame is the Dragoman Bloodgrue series that is traditionally published.
-As well, I have completed the first draft of the Laret novel that is coming out this year; it is self-published.
+As well, I have completed the first draft of the Laret novel which is coming out this year; it is self-published.

 So once again, we welcome you to InUPress!

 If you have read the previous Markus episodes then you know that Markus is an apprentice dragoman of journeyman dragoman Bloodgrue of Bloodgrue Estates.
 If you have not read the earlier work, Markus is an apprentice dragoman whose rogue contract was purchased by journeyman dragoman Bloodgrue in mid-autumn from Arton Warehouse, where Markus was an appraiser, barely making enough coin to eat and feed his mother and sister.
 Now?
 Well, things have drastically changed, but are they better?
 Chaotic, yes.
 Markus eats better, but has his life improved?
 Bloodgrue pays Markus little attention, making Markus learn the trade in the same way Bloodgrue did, on his own, out on the streets.
 Is Markus picking up the trade quick enough and learning what he needs to?
 Sennet thinks so, maybe?
 Moreover, what is this with Gerra?

 Read the Markus series episodes and enjoy getting into Markus' life and mind: the injuries, love, and all his troubles.
 The series continues in bundles and expect more episodes long into the future.

 Written by Rusty Knight and produced by InUPress, we publish and sell the series at InUPress.ca Store.